 In 1637 the church of St Mary the Less was transferred to the Huguenot congregation; prior to that they had worshipped in the Bishop’s chapel in the Cathedral Close.
 They continued to hold services in French there until 1832.
 By then nearly all the Huguenots had been incorporated into the non-conformist community of Norwich.
 The Martineaus for example who had once worshipped at St Mary the Less were by then Unitarians, worshiping at the Octagon Chapel in Colegate.

 You can find hints of Huguenot influence outside the city too.
 The nearest farm to my birthplace in Poringland is called French Church Farm.
 When and in what circumstances it acquired this name is unclear, but it is plainly a reference to the Huguenots.
 So too is Strangers Hall in Norwich, which got its name from the incomers or ‘Strangers’ who settled in the city from the mid 16th century.
 This term included both Dutch speaking Flemings and French speaking Walloons.
 These immigrants may have accounted for over as many as a third of the population of Norwich at their height, but by the end of the 16th century an outbreak of plague, prompted by their poor living conditions, reduced their numbers.
-You can tell the mass immigration had already begun before the Revocation of the Edict of Nantes increase the resection of the Protestants by the Catholics.
+You can tell the mass immigration had already begun before the Revocation of the Edict of Nantes increase the persecution of the Protestants by the Catholics.

-Religious persecution persisted in France almost up to the Revolution, and for almost a hundred years after the Revocation of the Edict of Nantes the emigration of Huguenots continued.
+Religious persecution persisted in France almost up to the Revolution (in the 1780s), and for almost a hundred years after the Revocation of the Edict of Nantes the emigration of Huguenots continued.
 Many of the introductions by these Protestant immigrants from Northern Europe resonate down the centuries.
 It was for instance the Strangers who first brought the canary to Norwich.
 De Solempne, a Calvinist refugee, became the first printer in Norwich in the mid 16 century and was made a Freeman of city.
 The Florist’s Feasts, competitions among local horticulturalist held at Norwich inns, were a feature of local life from the 1630s for two hundred years, and were an immigrants’ innovation.
 In the brewing industry the introduction of beer rather than the English unhopped ale is down to the Strangers.
 The word ‘Plain” used across Norfolk (but nowhere else) to mean a square or wider part of a street is common in the Netherlands as “Plein”.
 This use of the word must have been introduced by the Strangers.

-Although, as we have demonstrated, other industries were influenced by the Strangers, it was the weaving industry that acted as magnet for the Huguenots.
+Although, as we have demonstrated, other industries were influenced by the Strangers; it was the weaving industry that acted as magnet for the Huguenots.
 More of them may have settled in London in absolute terms, but as a proportion of the population they were more influential in Norfolk than anywhere else in the kingdom.
 Immigration may be currently unpopular among the English people, but in our part of the country they have had a huge effect, and all to the benefit of the natives.
 We East Anglians would have been a poorer people without the Huguenots, both in wealth and in culture.

 FOR THE HISTORY OF EAST ANGLIA